Binil-V-B/study-notes/S8/Network Security Protocol/readme.md

 	- AS responds with a message that is encrypted using the password of the user, the message contains - ticket, timestamp, lifetime, ID<sub>tgs</sub> to confirm that the ticket is for TGS and also a session key (K<sub>c,tgs</sub>)
 	- the session key can only be accessed by the client as it is encrypted using the client's password.
 The session key is delivered to TGS by Ticket<sub>tgs</sub>, that ticket is encrypted by a key shared between AS and TGS.
 	- In step 3 the client sends to TGS, the id of the service needed (ID<sub>v</sub>), Ticket<sub>tgs</sub>, and Authenticator
-	- Authenticator contains ID and address of C and also timestamp, the authenticator is encrypted using the secret session key
+	- Authenticator contains ID and address of C and also timestamp, the authenticator is encrypted using the secret session key, authenticator is used to prove the client's identity
 	- TGS decrypt the Ticket<sub>tgs</sub> to get the secret session key (K<sub>c,tgs</sub>) and uses it to decrypt the authenticator and check if the details in the authenticator match with the current client and can then confirm that the sender of the client is indeed the ticket's real owner.
 		- TGS can make this assumption because the ticket was created by AS which was encrypted by a key shared between AS and TGS and cannot be modified by a client, and the secret session key (K<sub>c,tgs</sub>) is also created by AS and encrypted by using the user's password so it is only know to the user.
 So if the user has the correct session key then we can confirm the user's identity
 	- in step 4 TGS return a message to C encrypted using secret session key(K<sub>c,tgs</sub>) which contain the service granting ticket -Ticket<sub>v</sub> , new secret session key(K<sub>c,v</sub>), ID of server and timestamp